coderalo/NeuralNetwork/README.md

   ]
 }
 ```
-The default parameters of the optimizers will be added in future, and for now you have to declare all the parameters that the optimizers need in the ``optimizers.json``.
+The default parameters of the optimizers will be added in future, and for now you have to declare all the parameters that the optimizers need in ``optimizers.json``.
 To get the information about the optimizers and parameters you can modify, please take a look at ``optimizers.py``.
+Other optimizers will be added in the future.
 To run the training code:
 ```
 $ python train.py [--train_data train_data.csv] \